AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 reasoner.
 Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
-When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part and return **only one** candidate which has highest consistency.
+When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part, and then return **only one** candidate which has highest consistency.

-You can create a reasoner simply by defining an instance of class ``ReasonerBase`` and passing your knowledge base as an parameter.
-As an example for MNIST Add, the reasoner definition would be:
+You can create a reasoner simply by defining an instance of class ``Reasoner`` and passing your knowledge base as an parameter.
+As an example for MNIST Addition, the reasoner definition would be:

 .. code:: python

-   reasoner_add = ReasonerBase(kb_add)
+   reasoner_add = Reasoner(kb_add)

 When instantiating, besides the required knowledge base, you may also
 specify: